rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ### Shortcuts for Panic on Error: `unwrap` and `expect`

-Using `match` works well enough, but it can be a bit verbose and doesn't always communicate intent well.
+Using `match` works well enough, but it can be a bit verbose and doesn’t always communicate intent well.
 The `Result<T, E>` type has many helper methods defined on it to do various things.
 One of those methods, called `unwrap`, is a shortcut method that is implemented just like the `match` statement we wrote in Listing 9-3.
 If the `Result` value is the `Ok` variant, `unwrap` will return the value inside the `Ok`.
 If the `Result` is the `Err` variant, `unwrap` will call the `panic!` macro for us.